-2.1.
-The box version of the Bose gas.
+2.1 The box version of the Bose gas

 The model that we are going to introduce has the following characteristics:

-- $\blacksquare$ It is defined as a marked Poisson point process in the d-dimensional Euclidean space. - Each mark is a particle configuration of k particles for some $k \in \mathbb{N}$ , centred at the Poisson point; the density $q_k$ of the size-k marks is summable on $k \in \mathbb{N}$ . - Any two particles in the system underly a pair interaction with an arbitrary nonnegative interaction functional having compact support. - We look at the thermodynamic limit, i.e., we have in total precisely N particles in a box of volume $\leq N$ .
+- It is defined as a marked Poisson point process in the d-dimensional Euclidean space. - Each mark is a particle configuration of k particles for some $k \in \mathbb{N}$, centred at the Poisson point; the density q_k of the size-k marks is summable on $k \in \mathbb{N}$. - Any two particles in the system underly a pair interaction with an arbitrary nonnegative interaction functional having compact support. - We look at the thermodynamic limit, i.e., we have in total precisely N particles in a box of volume ≈ N.

-In these respects, the model is of the same type as the interacting Bose gas, which we review in Section 7.
-However, the following feature makes the model different, and basically only this:
+In these respects, the model is of the same type as the interacting Bose gas, which we review in Section A. However, the following feature makes the model different:

-■ The marks are deterministic boxes instead of random Brownian cycles.
+• The marks are deterministic boxes instead of random Brownian cycles.